-- A. General rule.
-As discussed in CASE's other Policies and Procedures, in many circumstances CASE is allowed to use or disclose individuals' PHI without obtaining any form of permission (i.e., authorization or verbal agreement) from the individual.
-In such situations CASE may use and disclose PHI to the extent permitted and/or for the purposes allowed under the Privacy and Security Rules. - B. Specific situations where individual permission is not required.
-Listed below are separate categories of uses and disclosures for which CASE is not required to obtain affirmative permission from the individual prior to disclosure.
-In any case where there is doubt as to whether a disclosure is permitted, the matter should be referred to CASE's privacy officer for review and handling. - 1.
-Required by law.
-CASE may use or disclose PHI as required by law, if the use or disclosure complies with and is limited to the relevant requirements of such law. - 2.
+A. General rule.
+As discussed in CWRU's other Policies and Procedures, in many circumstances CWRU is allowed to use or disclose individuals' PHI without obtaining any form of permission (i.e., authorization or verbal agreement) from the individual.
+In such situations CWRU may use and disclose PHI to the extent permitted and/or for the purposes allowed under the Privacy and Security Rules.

+B. Specific situations where individual permission is not required.
+Listed below are separate categories of uses and disclosures for which CWRU is not required to obtain affirmative permission from the individual prior to disclosure.
+In any case where there is doubt as to whether a disclosure is permitted, the matter should be referred to CWRU's compliance and privacy officer for review and handling.

+- 1. Required by law.
+CWRU may use or disclose PHI as required by law if the use or disclosure complies with and is limited to the relevant requirements of such law. - 2.
 Public health activities.
-CASE may disclose PHI for the following public health activities: - a. to a public health authority authorized by law to collect or receive information for (i) the purpose of preventing or controlling disease, injury, or disability (e.g., reporting communicable diseases), (ii) the conduct of public health surveillance, investigations or interventions, and (iii) the purpose of receiving reports of child abuse or neglect; and
+CWRU may disclose PHI for the following public health activities: